The World's Most Beautiful Beach Cities Where You Can Live for Dirt Cheap

 Despite being home to 14 million, Rio still embodies the beach life in a very real way.
 The gorgeous metropolis is encircled by soaring granite mountain pinnacles and enjoys 46 miles of oceanfront, but most visitors see only the famous four-mile crescent strip.
 Copacabana, Rio’s most famous beach, fits into the typical beach resort zone calculus: every block away from the beach equals a 10% discount on everything as well as a 10% increase in unpredictability.
 Rio is not shy about its unbridled sexuality, PhD pickpockets, veteran beach bums, thumping nightclubs, and plentiful open-air corner snack shops/bars.
 Which is to say, this is a very popular city for people who waved goodbye to the American career hustle.

 Monthly cost of living: $2,000

+The so-called "Canada of the Caribbean," only spans 21 by 12 miles, but there are months of discovering to be done along its shoreline and lush mountain interior of steep, curvy roads roaming past waterfalls.
 Nightlife?
 Live calypso bands and upbeat soca music.
-A buzzing traffic circle near Grand Anse Beach -- the island’s finest -- frames an improvised outdoor marketplace baptized as "Wall Street" because it’s bookended by banks.
+A buzzing traffic circle near Grand Anse Beach—the island’s finest—frames an improvised outdoor marketplace baptized as "Wall Street" because it’s bookended by banks.
 At night, vehicles blast music, starting parties where locals mingle, dance, buy open-air-grilled meat, and swill beverages peddled from ice chests in pickup beds.
 Follow the smell of barbecue or the call of steel drums and you’re all set.
 If you can’t smell or hear something delicious, jump on an incredibly cheap minibus till it happens.